ananana/nlp-projects/README.md

 - Google Scholar (search for author, paper name, topic ...; look at year of publication, publication venue, number of references)
 - ACL Anthology
+- LaTeX / Overleaf / Google Docs (for collaborative editing of papers and presentations)

 ### Technical / tools